-One of the biggest accounts payable invoice processing lessons learned from COVID-19 is that there’s absolutely no reason for this to happen ever again.
+One of the biggest accounts payable invoice processing lessons learned from COVID-19 is: the era of paper is over.

 Any organization not receiving invoices 100% electronically should push their vendors – hard! – to send electronic invoices.

-Once your vendors are sending all electronic invoices – in whatever format – moving to an AP automation solution such as CoreIntegrator’s Verified Invoice Data Capture Service not only eliminates the paper, it eliminates the need to manually enter data from the electronic invoice to your AP system.
+AP automation solutions such as CoreIntegrator’s Verified Invoice Data Capture Service will not only eliminate the paper.
+It eliminates the need to manually enter data from the invoice pdf to your AP system.
 And unlike clunky OCR technology, up to four humans review Verified Data Capture.
 Meaning you get near-100% data accuracy!

-With innovations like Verified Invoice Data Capture Service and CoreIntegrator’s OnPay automated payments available, there has never been a better time to invest in AP automation.
-And you will shocked at how affordable our AP automation solutions are – typically between $1 and $2 per invoice processed!
+Today innovations like Verified Invoice Data Capture Service and CoreIntegrator’s OnPay automated payments are available.
+So there has never been a better time to invest in AP automation.
+And you will be shocked at how affordable our AP automation solutions are – typically between $1 and $2 per invoice processed!